Successful Treatments

 Lack of energy and feeling tired with exertion

-Ayurveda considers this disease an imbalance of both Kapha (Earth and water) and Vata doshas, involved with respiratory system (Prana Vaha Srotas).
+Ayurveda considers this disease an imbalance of both Kapha (Earth and water) and Vata doshas, involved with the respiratory system (Prana Vaha Srotas).
 Ayurveda treatment primarily focuses on-

 Diet and exercise are important supportive measures for managing COPD.